 - Sharing data along with a publication: journals often give you the chance to share data when submitting an article.
 This might limit the visibility of your data (as it will be a “subset” of the article) but it will stress its links with the results.
 For more information on this pathway, you should refer to the policy of your journal of choice or to the guidance by the Australian National Data Service.

 - Preparing a data article for a data journal: if you have carried out extensive work on the data, you might wish or need to explain it.
 A data article gives you the chance to describe tools, methods and processes, to fully characterise your data.
 A data article accompanies a dataset and goes through peer review.
 This increases its credibility but is an extra burden for the data depositor.

 If you decide to go down the repository route, your institutional library will be able to advise on local provision, while the following websites may help in identifying discipline-specific and generalist options:

-- re3data : this website gathers details for over 2,000 repositories that you can filter by subject and country.
+- re3data : this website gathers details for repositories, which you can filter by subject and country.

 - SpringerNature Scientific Data’s recommendations : these include options sourced from re3data and FAIRsharing.
 SpringerNature appraised these repositories to ensure they meet their requirements for data access, preservation and stability.

 - Research Pipeline : a privately-maintained list of repositories, this includes 140 disciplinary databases.
 Note that this page is updated less often than the above, so we recommend you use it as a last resort.